nunojpg/cartaodecidadao-explorer/README.md

 This script depends exclusively on Free/Open Source Middleware [OpenSC](https://github.com/OpenSC/OpenSC).
 The Portuguese Government also makes available a [Open Souce Middleware](https://svn.gov.pt/projects/ccidadao) which is not used here.

 There is no particular use case.
 You can validate the reading works and edit the script to your need.
+You can also parse the result of this script, but that is not recommended or safe.
+No assurance is made for the stability of the output.

 Features or bug fixes pull requests are highly appreciated!

 ## Dependencies

-The features implemented require [OpenSC](https://github.com/OpenSC/OpenSC) with patchs commited on 2016-06-13, and is expected to only reach mainline with OpenSC 0.17.
+The features implemented require [OpenSC](https://github.com/OpenSC/OpenSC) with patchs on branch https://github.com/nunojpg/OpenSC/tree/pteid-work.

 Please download and compile [OpenSC](https://github.com/OpenSC/OpenSC) from source to use it.